nickyiliwang0000/h/stuff-you-need-to-know/bulletin-boards/bootcamp-2-bulletin-board.md

 ### Daily Schedule

-_ALL TIMES ARE ESTIMATES FOR YOUR CONVIENICE AND AWARENESS AND ARE SUBJECT TO CHANGE_ It is important for you to have as detailed a schedule as possible to refer to now that we are online.
-However, we need to be super flexible with timing to allow for lessons to be extra detailed when YOU want them to be. **Never worry** if the real life timing isn't going the way it was initially planned.
+_ALL TIMES ARE ESTIMATES FOR YOUR CONVIENICE AND AWARENESS AND ARE SUBJECT TO CHANGE_

+We would like you to have a detailed a schedule to refer to now that we are online.
+However, we need to be super flexible with timing to allow for lessons to be extra juicy when YOU want them to be. **Never worry** if the real life timing isn't matching this estimate.
 We will adjust as needed and make sure the content gets covered and that you get the time you need for projects.

-**Monday, April 6th**
-_THIS IS JUST AN ESTIMATE_
+#### Monday, April 6th
-10am   Live Online Orientation & Motivational Monday (20 mins)
+- Live Online Orientation & Motivational Monday _(20 mins)_
-10:20am  Stand Ups (20 mins)
+- Stand Ups _(20 mins)_
-10:40am  Jquery Review Code Along with Talia (50mins) 11:30am  ☕️ BREAK ☕️  (20mins)
+- Jquery Review Code Along with Talia _(50mins)_
+- ☕️ BREAK ☕️  _(20mins)_
-11:50am  Jquery Review Code Along with Talia CONT (40mins) 12:30pm  Callback Functions with Talia (30mins)
+- Jquery Review Code Along with Talia CONT. _(40mins)_
+- Callback Functions with Talia _(30mins)_
-1pm      🍴 LUNCH 🍴
+- 🍴 LUNCH 🍴 (_1pm to 2pm_)
-2:00pm   How To Organize you JavaScript with Suzette (1hr) 3:00pm   Design for Developers with Susan (1hr 15min) 4:20pm   ☕️ BREAK ☕️
+- How To Organize you JavaScript with Suzette _(1hr)_
+- Design for Developers with Susan _(1hr 15min)_
+- ☕️ BREAK ☕️ (20min)
-4:40pm   Project work time (Final Scope Approvals for Project 3)
+- Project work time - Final Scope Approvals for Project 3 _(1hr 20min)_

-**IN CLASS SUPPORT**
+##### IN CLASS SUPPORT
 _Morning_
-Live Questions: Suzette
+- Live Questions: Suzette
-Debugging: Owen
+- Debugging: Owen

 _Afternoon_
-Live Questions: Talia
+- Live Questions: Talia
-Debugging: Owen
+- Debugging: Owen

 ### Weekly Schedule